Lack of Sleep and Anxiety

 4. Stop caffeine by 3 pm or earlier.

-For most people, even if they call fall asleep OK, caffeine intake late in the day results in a more disturbed sleep.
+For most people, even if they can fall asleep OK, caffeine intake late in the day results in a more disturbed sleep.
 Most people can eliminate caffeine's impact on their sleep by stopping intake by 3 pm, but that isn't early enough for some.
 A cup of coffee consumed at 10 am might get in the way of a good nights sleep.
 How you react to caffeine depends on your body and current conditions.

 Different people can be more or less sensitive to caffeine and an individual may be more sensitive at different times in their life and under different circumstances.
 Stress may up your reaction to caffeine.